-This policy and procedure defines the expected conduct of all staff engaged at the An Daras Multi Academy Trust (termed The Trust in the remainder of this policy), whether in paid or voluntary employment, in relation to deterring and/or detecting fraud and corruption, and who to report it to.
+This policy and procedure defines the expected conduct of all staff engaged at An Daras Trust (termed The Trust in the remainder of this policy), whether in paid or voluntary employment, in relation to deterring and/or detecting fraud and corruption, and who to report it to.
 It includes clear guidelines on what is acceptable in terms of gifts and hospitality and how these matters are declared.
-Also, reference is made to other MAT and Academy policies where appropriate.
+Also, reference is made to other Trust policies where appropriate.

-1. Introduction:
+1. Introduction